-In the high tide and low tide chart, we can see that the first low tide was at 2:25 h and the next low tide will be at 15:20 h.
-The first high tide will be at 8:20 h and the next high tide at 21:00 h.
+In the high tide and low tide chart, we can see that the first high tide was at 0:00 h and the next high tide at 12:30 h.
+The first low tide was at 6:45 h and the next low tide at 19:00 h.

-The lunar phase is a Waning Crescent.
-Today we will have 12 hours and 34 minutes of sun.
-The solar transit will be at 13:10 h and the length of time the moon will be visible will be 16 hours and 57 minutes.
+The lunar phase is a Full Moon.
+Today we had 14 hours and 14 minutes of sun.
+The solar transit was at 13:17 h and the length of time the moon will be visible will be 9 hours and 35 minutes.

-The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 49 to end the day with a tidal coefficient of 54.
-The tide heights today are 1.7 m, 3.3 m, 1.9 m and 3.3 m.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 4.5 m, 0.1 m, 4.6 m and 0.3 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Meikle Ferry which is of 5.1 m and a minimum height of -0.6 m.

-The solunar fishing calendar in Meikle Ferry tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Meikle Ferry tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: